 There are different tax rules for such pension and annuity.
 Let us discuss.

 For the employees who receive pension from their ex-employer is fully taxable under the head salaries.
 So it is not only the active employees whose salaries are taxed under the head Salaries but also the pension receive by ex-employees is also taxed under the same head.
-Like Salaried employees, the pensioners are also entitled to the benefit of standard deduction available upto forty thousand rupees every year which has been introduced from this year, against the pension received by them.
+Like Salaried employees, the pensioners are also entitled to the benefit of standard deduction available upto fifty thousand rupees every year which has been introduced from this year, against the pension received by them.

 You are entitled to commute certain portion of your pension and receive the present value of such commuted value of pension at the time of your retirement.
 For government employees and those working with government companies the entire value of commute pension is exempt.
 However for other employees commuted value of 1/3 of pension is exempt in case the employee receives any gratuity.
 In case the employee does not receive any gratuity, he can commute pension upto 50% of the pension and claim the same as exempt.

 In case your employer had contributed towards superannuation fund or ha purchased superannuation policy for you, the pension received by your from the insurance company is taxable under the head Salary as it is received as a result of your employment.
 Even for the 1/3 of the commuted portion of pension receivable under the superannuation is fully exempt.

 Likewise the pension received by you under the EPS based on your contribution towards EPF is fully taxable in your hand.
 Since this pension is received as a result of your employment, you are entitled to claim standard deduction as discussed above.